MicrosoftDocs/dotnet-iot-for-beginners/docs/1-introduction/script.md

 > Narrator view

-Hi!
+Hi friends!
 I'm Cam Soper, a content developer working with .NET at Microsoft.
-One of my favorite things about .NET is how it can run on a wide variety of devices, from tiny microcontrollers to powerful servers.
+My favorite thing about .NET is how it can run on a wide variety of devices, from tiny microcontrollers to powerful servers.

-In this series, I'm going to talk about using .NET on common single-board computers, like Raspberry Pi and Hummingboard.
-Since these devices are small and inexpensive, they're often used in Internet of Things scenarios.
-For these videos, we'll use Raspberry Pi, since it's pretty ubiquitous.
+In this series, I'm going to talk about using .NET on common single-board computers, like Raspberry Pi, Orange Pi, and Hummingboard.
+Since these devices are small and inexpensive, they're often used in Internet of Things (or IoT) scenarios.
+I'll be using Raspberry Pi for these videos, but these concepts generally all apply to other single-board computers.

-In this series. we'll look at how to deploy, run, and debug code in these environments.
-Then I'll show you how to use the .NET IoT Libraries to communicate with a variety of IoT devices, like  sensors and displays.
+In later videos, I'll show you how to deploy, run, and debug code on these devices.
+Then I'll show you how to use the .NET IoT Libraries to control LEDs, relays, sensors and displays.

-But first I'm going to start by showing you what you need to know before you get started with .NET IoT on Raspberry Pi.
+But in this video, I'm going to start by showing how I prepare a Raspberry Pi for use with .NET.
+Then I'll show you where to find the documentation and how to run quick demo of .NET on your Raspberry Pi.

 > Raspberry Pi view